chiisquare/100-days-of-code/log.md

 **Today's Progress:** resumed this challenge for the umpteenth time! it seems that as my sleep schedule and sense of purpose declines, my desire to work towards something increases.... and for now, I have rechosen code again.
 I am working through freecodecamp's (New) Responsive Web Design certification and have read more of @ossia's book on learning to code and becoming a developer.
 I have made my fCC profile public,

 **Thoughts:** I wish the book's background has a dark mode setting to make it easier on the eyes while reading.
 The new layout for the responsive web design certification is even more fluid than before somehow.
-I have a burgeoning belly.
 I wish I had my mouse with me as I work on my Microsoft Surface rather than this touchpad.
 It is late, and I feel sleepy and yet not sleepy at the same time.
 Very distracted.

 **Link to work:** https://www.freecodecamp.org/learn/2022/responsive-web-design/learn-html-by-building-a-cat-photo-app/step-9